jahid02/assignment-2/README.md

    npm run dev
    ```

-## ![htmlIcon][htmlicon-shield] Project Details
+## Project Details

-Vault is a secure secrets management application designed to protect sensitive credentials.
+Vault manager is a secure secrets management application designed to protect sensitive credentials.
 It provides a centralized system for storing, accessing, and controlling credentials.
 Vault ensures that only authorized users and applications can access confidential information, making it an essential tool for modern infrastructure and application security management.

 - Display a greeting message — “Good Morning,” where “Morning” changes dynamically based on the current time (Morning, Noon, Evening, etc.).
 - Show the current date in the format: Day, Month Date (e.g., Monday, Nov 10).